-Our empirical evaluation confirmed that simulated information seeking scenarios are not adequate for studying patterns of mixed initiative in dialogue.
+Our empirical evaluation demonstrates that the simulated information-seeking dialogue datasets, which were examined in our analysis, are not adequate for studying patterns of mixed initiative in dialogue.
 We also showed that it is possible to perform the analysis of mixed initiative in dialogues automatically by comparing interaction patterns across dialogues.
 This allowed us to scale such an analysis to thousands of dialogue transcripts sourced from a dozen of publicly available datasets.
 The results show that neither of the publicly available datasets, which we considered in our analysis, matches the patterns extracted from the OCLC transcripts (see OCLC as an outlier in the scatter plots in Figures 9-11).